 5 Best Road Trips from Vancouver

-Due to current world events, most of us are going to be staying much closer to home this summer.
-For me, that means doing some BC road trips from Vancouver once local communities are ready to welcome visitors again.
+Due to current world events, most of us are going to be staying much closer to home this summer (again).
+For me, that means doing some BC road trips from Vancouver once provincial health order allow, and communities are ready to welcome visitors.

-With that in mind, here are some quick tips, followed by 5 of the best BC road trips from Vancouver to take this summer…or later.
+With that in mind, here are some quick planning tips, followed by 5 of the best BC road trips from Vancouver to take this summer…and beyond.

 Tips for Road Trips in BC

-Don’t Go Unless – Obviously, if you are not feeling 100%, you should not be going anywhere.
+Obviously, if you are feeling unwell, you should not be going anywhere.
 Small communities do not have the resources to deal with an abnormal number of medical admissions.

-Consider Logistics – Consider the logistics of getting to your desired destination.
+Consider the logistics of getting to your desired destination.
 The ferry system in the province, for example, may not be operating all of its routes at 100% capacity for a while.
-Consider visiting places that you can drive directly to without relying on a ferry.
+Reservations are also necessary on some BC Ferries routes, especially on summer weekends (Gulf Island, Sunshine Coast etc.) Alternatively, consider visiting places that you can drive directly to without relying on a ferry.

 5 BC Road Trips from Vancouver – The List

 1. The Sea to Sky Highway